Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 **DISCUSSION:**

-After conducting a broad analysis, evaluation and interpretation of the Iris dataset it is hoped that some will now have a better appreciation for the power and relevance of data analytics.
-Indeed, what first appeared to be just some very typical and seemingly insignificant data, i.e. the Iris measurements and species, in fact turned out to provide a rich, fascinating and fruitful piece of botanical information that allowed us to paint an appealing and elaborate analytical picture, a picture of something in the natural world which is relatively simple.
+After conducting a relatively comprehensive analysis, evaluation and interpretation of the Iris dataset it is hoped that some folk will have gained an appreciation for the power and relevance of data analytics.
+At first glance, the Iris data appeared to be little more than a collection of trivial data.
+The truth however, is that this seemingly typical data, turned out to provide a rich, fascinating and fruitful piece of botanical information, one which allowed us paint an elaborate and meaningful analytical picture that reflects something relatively simple in the natural world.

 This is the beauty of data analytics.
-By using the tools it provides we can take something seemingly trivial, even frivolous, and transform it into a fascinating and valuable work of both art and science.
+By using the tools it provides, we can take something seemingly frivolous, and transform it into a fascinating and valuable work of art and science.
-This exciting process lets us better appreciate the fascinating relationships and causalities that exist in the natural world, and affords an enormous, ever expanding and untapped repository for anyone to explore.
-We can pull apart the initial irrelavent messiness, apply the analytics and end up with real, scientifically driven patterns and significant relationships.
+This exciting process lets us better appreciate the relationships and causalities that exist in the natural world, and affords an enormous, ever expanding and untapped repository for anyone to explore.
+We pull apart the initial irrelavent messiness, apply the analytics, and end up with real, scientifically driven patterns and significant relationships.
-Data is the new oil and we are fortunate enough to have an abundance of it at our disposal.
+Indeed, data is the new oil, and we are fortunate enough to have an abundance of it at our disposal.
 Fishers dataset is a classic example of why the science is so transformative and relevant.

 **REFERENCES:**